brngklp/brngklp/README.md

 - ⚡ Fun fact: ...
 -->

-- ✨ I'm a High School student living in Zonguldak.
+- ✨ I'm a High School student living in Turkey/Zonguldak.
 - 🔭 I’m currently working on my new projects.
 - 🌱 I’m currently learning Rust.
 - 🤔 I use Linux as my daily driver and the distro I'm currently using is Fedora Workstation.